musIndex/mouseinventory/adminDocumenta.md

 `msurodentdatabaseservice-dev` is the front end for the dev envrionemnt, accessible via [Azure's domain](https://msurodentdatabaseservice-dev.azurewebsites.net/)

 Both App Services are cconfigured using envrionment variables.
 The path to change the environment variables is `App Service Name > Settings > Configuration`.
-The description of the environment variables canbe found [here](https://github.com/musIndex/mouseinventory#environment-variables).
+The description of the environment variables can be found [here](https://github.com/musIndex/mouseinventory#environment-variables).

 ### How to Manage the Single-Sign-On (SSO) Settings